blademd/thymus-blog/_posts/2023-08-19-Experimental-0-1-3-f1-e2.md

 ## Library updates

 With every experimental release, I will try to synchronize versions of all dependencies to their current stable.
-With that release, Textual is aligned to 0.33.0.
-Please, note that the 0.32.0 version has breaking changes.
+With that release, Textual is aligned to __0.33.0__.
+Please, note that the 0.32.0 version has __breaking changes__.
 Also, for some features (see below) Thymus requires Netmiko now.
 With all of that, I set a Python version more precisely in the package requirements, it is 3.8.1 now.

-For every new experimental release pay attention to the requirements.txt file!
+_For every new experimental release pay attention to the requirements.txt file!_

 ## NX-OS support